ycheng11065/Fortune-Chaser/README.md

-# My Game
+# Fortune Rush

 ## About my game

-My project will be a simple **ZOMBIE** type game.
-The main idea is simply you controlling one entity which has to fend off against enemies until you get overwhelmed and get a score or time survived at the end.
-The game will contain a simple GUI allowing the player to start and close the game.
-There will be the main entity which the player will be able to control as well as cpu controlled entity that the player will need to play against.
-I might also decide to add environment obstacles.
-The game itself will take place in the same window the menu will be in.
-People that are interested in my game will play it.
-I am interested in this project because I've always wanted to make game, so I saw this as a good opportunity to do so.
+My project is a simple **Survive as long as possible** type game.
+The main idea is simply controlling a player that has to keep eating to survive as his health keep decreasing over time.
+As the player tries to survive, he is also able to pick up fortune cookies that will give him words of wisdom at the end of the game.

 What it will contain
 - Gui (menu and game will take place in same window)
-- Main entity
+- Player
-- Opposing entities
+- Food
-- Environment obstacle maybe
+- Fortune cookies

 - As a user I want to be able to move my character
-- As a user I want to be able to shoot
+- As a user I want to be able to eat food
-- As a user I want to have enemies to shoot at
+- As a user I want to be able to pick up fortune cookies
-- As a user I want to be able to eliminate those enemies
+- As a user I want to be able to view my fortune messages
-- As a user I want to be able to save my character and enemy coordinate
+- As a user I want to be able to save my fortune messages
-- as a user I want to be able to close program and reopen it where I have left off
+- as a user I want to be able to close program and be able to see my saved fortune messages